 Your child shouldn’t be so consumed with others’ feelings that she can’t separate her emotions.
 But you do want her to put herself in other people’s shoes enough to understand what that person could be experiencing.

 Besides pointing out how other people might feel, discuss your own feelings.
 “I get hurt when you talk back to me that way,” or “I’m so excited to spend the day with you!”

 When you read books, discuss what the characters must be feeling.
 “Why do you think the dog felt sad when the other classmates wouldn’t believe his story?”

-When we mention similarities, our kids realize we all have common interests.
-It’ll be easier for them to show empathy when they can imagine others having the same feelings.
+When you mention similarities, she’ll realize that she and another child have common interests.
+It’ll be easier for her to show empathy when she can imagine others having the same feelings.

 - 10 Children’s Books about Being Kind

 - How to Stop Your Child from Interrupting and What to Do Instead

 - How to Stop Siblings from Fighting and Teach Conflict Resolution Instead